SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 ### Make Time for What's Important

 But we need to “make time” for what is important.
+How do we do this?

 The best way to prioritize fitness is to _**schedule time for working out.**_